antoniogiacomelli/RK0/README.md

 * `PLATFORM=stm32f030r8` selects the Nucleo-F030R8 Cortex-M0 target.

+  > This MCU is very tiny.
+Recommend using only a couple of optional services, if any.
+(Reasonable choice: Mutex and Sleep Queues)

 * `PLATFORM=stm32f103rb` selects the Nucleo-F103RB Cortex-M3 target.

 * `PLATFORM=stm32f401re` selects the Nucleo-F401RE Cortex-M4F target.